devsecops-workshop/workshop-guide/content/13-rhacs-pipeline/_index.md

 The last step is to enforce the Security Policy.
 If the policy is violated the pipeline should be stopped and the application should not be deployed.

 - Edit the **Security Policy** in **ACS Portal** and set enforcement to **On** for the stages **Build** and **Deploy**
-- Run the pipeline again, first with Java **Version** `java-old-test` and then with the latest default version.
+- Run the pipeline again, first with Java **Version** `java-old-image` and then with the latest default version.
 - Expecte results:
   - We are sure you know by now what to expect!
   - The pipeline should fail with the old Java image version and succeed with the latest image version!